vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 The current use of option 26946 by Umbrella encodes 64 bits of device identification following the 7 octet string "OpenDNS".
-To use the ECDI option they would instead use an ECDI-DOMAIN such as eui64.umbrella.com followed by the 64 bit identifier.
+To use the ECID option they would instead use an ECID-DOMAIN such as eui64.umbrella.com followed by the 64 bit identifier.
 Similarly, to also add the IP address they currently send with option 20292 they would use something like ip4.umbrella.com or ip6.umbrella.com and the